📅 13 Apr 2025 • 📖 16 min read

 This is the true story of how a scientist dreamed of frogs, conducted an experiment, and won the Nobel Prize — all thanks to the vagus nerve.

-He placed two beating frog hearts in two jars of saline solutions.
-One of these hearts still had the vagus nerve attached.
-When he stimulated this heart with electricity, it slowed down.
+He placed two beating frog hearts in two saline jars, the first one with the vagus nerve attached.
+When he stimulated this heart electrically, it slowed down.
+Then he poured its saline into the second jar, and found the second heart slowed down too.

-In 1936, Loewi and Dale received the Nobel Prize in Medicine and Physiology for discovering the first neurotransmitter.
+In 1936, Loewi and Dale won the Nobel Prize in Physiology or Medicine for discovering the first neurotransmitter: ACh.

 FAQs

 Vasovagal syncope (pronounced SING-kuh-pee) is a sudden fainting spell, with low blood pressure and pallor.
-Common causes are severe pain, emotional stress, and extreme fatigue.
+Common causes are overstimulating the vagus nerve, sudden change in posture, severe pain, emotional stress, and extreme fatigue.

 Some of its other functions are:

-1. Memories: Recent research hints that vagus nerve stimulation could help in strengthening our memories.
-This could open up a world of possibilities for Alzheimer’s patients.
+1. Memories: Recent research hints vagus nerve stimulation could help strengthen our memories, offering potential cognitive benefits.

 2. Inflammation: The role of the vagus in keeping down the inflammation in our body is also a promising direction of research.